 Pain and temperature relievers

 We’ve all been there where your child gets an unexpectedly high temperature, usually during the night when there is no pharmacy open and we forgot to pack any medicine.
 Always bring a small bottle of liquid paracetamol (Calpol) or ibuprofen (Nurofen).
-Suppositories are also very hand for travelling.
+Suppositories are also very handy for travelling.

 We can’t overstate how important this is especially a child’s delicate skin.
 See our blog on how to choose the correct sunscreen for your children Choosing the right sunscreen for your children